-Cortisol has whats called a rhythm like the one you see here in this graph.
+Cortisol has what is called the diurnal rhythm.
+Like the one you see here in this graph.
 Cortisol should peak or be the highest in the morning hours and then steadily decline through the day with the lowest levels at night so you can fall asleep.

 That’s not what we see with people suffering with anxiety.
 We see high levels or elevated levels throughout the day and especially at night if they suffer with insomnia.

-If you look at this diagram, what I want you to notice all the things your adrenal glands play a role in.
+If you look at this diagram, what I want you to notice, are all the things your adrenal glands play a role in.